iden3/ios-rapidsnark/README.md

 ## License

-react-native-rapidsnark is part of the iden3 project 0KIMS association.
+ios-rapidsnark is part of the iden3 project 0KIMS association.
 Please check the [COPYING](./COPYING) file for more details.